mozamimy/route53-register/README.md

 # route53-register

-This is a CloudFormation stack includes a Lambda function and a CloudWatch event to create/delete A record when launching/terminating EC2 instance.
+This is a CloudFormation stack which includes a Lambda function and a CloudWatch event to create/delete A record when launching/terminating EC2 instance.

 ## Required tools